Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Methodology

-The dataset for the present Fe-H tabGAP is extended from the previously published tabGAP for the pure \aFe~\cite{byggmastarMultiscaleMachinelearningInteratomic2022}.
-In the present work, the extended dataset includes various configurations of isolated H, and \aFe-H structures calculated by means of Density Functional Theory (DFT), using the Vienna Ab initio Simulation Package (VASP), the version 5.4.4 \cite{kresseEfficiencyAbinitioTotal1996a,kresseEfficientIterativeSchemes1996a, kresseInitioMolecularDynamics1993a,kresseInitioMoleculardynamicsSimulation1994}.
+The dataset for the present Fe-H tabGAP is extended from the previously published tabGAP for the pure \aFe \cite{byggmastarMultiscaleMachinelearningInteratomic2022}.
+In the present work, the extended dataset includes various configurations of isolated H, and \aFe-H structures calculated by means of Density Functional Theory (DFT), using the version 5.4.4 of the Vienna Ab initio Simulation Package (VASP) \cite{kresseEfficiencyAbinitioTotal1996, kresseEfficientIterativeSchemes1996, kresseInitioMolecularDynamics1993, kresseInitioMoleculardynamicsSimulation1994}.
 The electronic structure calculations were used in deriving the total energies, atomic forces, and virials for the training and testing datasets.
 These are the target properties of the Gaussian process regression.

-Since the accuracy of the DFT calculations also rely on the selection of several critical input parameters, for consistency of the dataset extension, in this work we used the same parameters adopted by Byggmästar \emph{et al.} \cite{byggmastarMultiscaleMachinelearningInteratomic2022}, since the pure \aFe~training data were inherited from their work.
+Since the accuracy of the DFT calculations also rely on the selection of several critical input parameters, for consistency of the dataset extension, in this work we used the parameters adopted by Byggmästar \emph{et al.} \cite{byggmastarMultiscaleMachinelearningInteratomic2022}, since the pure \aFe training data were inherited from their work.
 Maintaining consistent DFT parameters ensures coherency within the dataset, which is important when using ML methods.

-The exchange-correlation (XC) functional employed was the Perdew–Burke–Ernzerhof (PBE) generalized gradient approximation (GGA) \cite{perdewGeneralizedGradientApproximation1996a}.
-The projector-augmented wave (PAW) pseudopotential was employed, with the 16 valence electron variant selected for Fe \cite{kresseUltrasoftPseudopotentialsProjector1999}.
+The adopted DFT input parameters include the Perdew–Burke–Ernzerhof generalized gradient approximation exchange-correlation functional (PBE-GGA)\cite{perdewGeneralizedGradientApproximation1996}.
+Alongside this, the projector-augmented wave (PAW) pseudopotential was employed, with the 16 valence electron variant selected for Fe \cite{kresseUltrasoftPseudopotentialsProjector1999}.
 For H, the standard PAW pseudopotential with one valence electron was used.
 Additionally, aspherical contributions inside the PAW spheres were included.
 The plane-wave energy cutoff was set to 500 eV.

 The Brillouin zone integration employed a k-point grid spacing of $\SI{0.15}{\angs^{-1}}$.
 The self-consistent field convergence criterion was set at $\SI{1e-6}{eV}$.
 All calculations were performed with collinear spin polarization, which yields the ferromagnetic state of \aFe.
 The Methfessel–Paxton first-order smearing method was employed with a smearing width of $\SI{0.1}{eV}$.